Last Updated on 17 January 2026 by Cycloscope

 From Moni, we reach the Kelimutu Crater Lakes, the main local attraction, one that alone can be a good enough reason to come to Indonesia.

-The Kelimutu is a dormant volcano, whose craters are filled with water.
+The Kelimutu is a dormant volcano whose craters are filled with water.
 The peculiar thing is that these lakes, despite being very close to each other, have very different colors.
-Moreover, they also change color during the day, from black to red to green and blue.
+Moreover, they change color throughout the day, from black to red, green, and blue.

 The Legend of the Kelimutu Crater Lakes

 According to local beliefs, the lakes are where the souls of the dead go.
-The souls of the wicked end up in the Tiwu Ata Polo, the lake that is most often dark in color, the souls of young people go to Tiwu Nuwa Muri Koo Fai, usually blue-green, while those of the elders end up in the Tiwu Ata Mbupu, separated from the other two, usually of deep blue color.
+The souls of the wicked end up in the Tiwu Ata Polo, the lake that is most often dark in color.
+The souls of young people go to Tiwu Nuwa Muri Koo Fai, usually blue-green, while those of the elders end up in the Tiwu Ata Mbupu, separated from the other two, which are usually deep blue.

-It’s said that the change of color occurs when a new soul reaches the lake.
-Every year a ceremony and a pilgrimage are organized from the surrounding villages to lakes.
+It’s said that the color change occurs when a new soul reaches the lake.
+Every year, a ceremony and a pilgrimage are organized from the surrounding villages to the lakes.

 Entry fee and the hike to Kelimutu

-Anyway, it seems that today will rain and we don’t know if the alternative path is in good condition, so we decide to go from ‘ official entrance.
-A few hundred meters and we arrive at the first two lakes in the craters.
+After a few hundred meters, we arrive at the first two lakes in the craters.
 Those are very close to each other and so different anyway.
 Appalling.

 The third lake, Tiwu Ata Mbupu, is some 500 meters away, so there’s really nothing to hike up here.
 You’ll be done in one hour.